Coorbits for projective representations with an application to Bergman spaces: Bergman Spaces on the Unit Ball

 In this section we collect several facts from \cite{Christensen2016} and use them with some modifications to provide atomic decompositions of Bergman spaces through projective representations of the group $\SU(n,1)$.

 As before, we assume $G= \SU(n,1)$ and $(\fHS,\rho_s)$ is the smooth projective representation obtained by restricting $(\fH_s,\rho_s)$ to $\fHS$.
 In this section we show that Bergman spaces are twisted convolutive coorbits of weighted $L^p$ spaces, which allows us to discretize Bergman spaces using the full group $\SU(n,1)$.
-For this goal we need the following results which already proved for the linear representation in \cite{Christensen2016}.
+For this goal we need the following results which was already proved for the linear representation in \cite{Christensen2016}.
 The same proof will work (with minor differences) for the projective representation case.
 For completeness we will provide a full proof for each of these results.

-\begin{lemma} Assume $u$ and $v$ are smooth vectors for $\rho_s$.
+The first lemma corresponds to Lemma 3.15 in \cite{Christensen2016}. \begin{lemma} Assume $u$ and $v$ are smooth vectors for $\rho_s$.
 There is a constant $C$ depending on $u$ and $v$ such that